 The Renewable Heat Incentive is a government scheme providing financial support to non-domestic renewable heat generators and producers of biomethane.

 A tariff guarantee secures a tariff rate for applicants prior to their installation being commissioned and fully accredited on the RHI.
+The first companies to be approved for the tariff guarantee were EnviroSense clients.

 Do I qualify?